petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-monitor-pool-events.md

 ## Available metrics and tables

-There are two main tables where you can view logs associated with your standby pool.
-They are called `SVMPoolRequestLog` and `SVMPoolExecutionLog`.
+There are two main tables where you can view logs associated with your standby pool: `SVMPoolRequestLog` and `SVMPoolExecutionLog`.

 | Table name | Description |
 |---|---|